Twelve year old Anne Hoey left County Mayo, Ireland to travel to New Orleans, Louisiana to live with her Aunt Anne and her Uncle John Edwards.

 Text version of this tour

-Phase I of our Anne Hoey walking tour was in June 2024
+Phase I Anne Hoey Walking Tour was in June 2024

 We visited Kilcumnin Point Parish, Tirawley Barony, Killala Union in County Mayo; thanks to the help of the North Mayo County Heritage Center.